 Mutual funds are classified as trading and are carried at fair value with the change in unrealized holding gains and losses included in Other Noninterest Income or Expense.
-Realized gains and losses on trading securities are included in Other Noninterest Income or Expense.
-Gross realized gains on trading securities amounted to \$796 and \$977 for the years ended December 31, 2017 and 2016.
-Gross realized losses on trading securities amounted to \$1,401 and \$1,990 for the years ended December 31, 2017 and 2016.
+Realized gains and losses on trading securities are included in Noninterest Expense.
+Gross realized gains on trading securities amounted to \$893 and \$796 for the years ended December 31, 2018 and 2017.
+Gross realized losses on trading securities amounted to \$2,347 and \$1,401 for the years ended December 31, 2018 and 2017.